Video Interviews Are Not A Popular Choice – But Should They Be?

 3. Two- Way live video interviews are a great option

 A two-way conversation via Skype or other software can be close to replicating the real thing.
 This method can save same-time and money by limiting travel costs but scheduling needs to be more coordinated as both parties need to be available at the same time.
 The potential to interview outside of normal working hours can be helpful.
 This can be really important when recruiting for sales candidates who are often working in different parts of the country and for any job seeker that has run out of holiday days!
+This style of interview is great to use with smaller numbers of candidates as it is possible to ask important follow-up questions and delve a little deeper into the candidates’ experience.
+They also allow the interviewer to share their thoughts, answer candidate questions and help sell the position and company as well.

 4. 1st impressions still count!